How to create an Amazon Author Central Accounts? Maximise your income as an author or illustrator.

-Or if you are looking for a particular book then you can search on the books ISBN number.
+Or if you are looking for a particular book then you can search by the books ISBN number.

 I personally recommend doing an initial search on your name and capture as many books as you can find and then doing a search on all your books’ ISBNs’ to double check you have captured everything.
-It’s a lot of work and takes time to do yes, however, if you do it in bite size pieces then you’ll be done in no time.
-There is nothing else I can do to help with the pain!
+It’s a lot of work and takes time to do yes, however, if you do it in bite size pieces then you’ll be doe in no time.

 You should now see all the books available on the Amazon domain you are logged in to under your name (or the ISBN you have searched for).

 The books already attributed to your Author Central account will be shown with “Already added” light grey button underneath them.
-You don’t need to be concerned with these other than to tick them off your list as done and/or collect all available data by clicking on the book cover image to take you to the selling page and gather all the information you need for your book log (please see article on how to create a book log on my website or LinkedIn page).
+You don’t need to be concerned with these other than to tick them off your list as done and/or collect all available data by clicking on the book cover image to take you to the selling page and gathering all the information you need for your work log/register.
+For more information on creating a register of your work please follow the link to my page on how to Create an Asset Register, a Log of All Your Published Works, from Scratch.